ValkyrieStudios/mongo/README.md

 console.info(instance.isConnected); // true
 ```

-#### GET isDebugEnabled
+### GET isDebugEnabled :boolean
 Whether or not the instance has debug enabled.
+By default debug is not enabled.

 ```typescript
 import Mongo from '@valkyriestudios/mongo';